ASCIA anaphylaxis e-training for schools and children's education/care

 Development and updating of ASCIA anaphylaxis e-training courses involves an extensive review process that has involved ASCIA members, patient support organisations and representatives from schools, CEC services, education and health departments throughout Australasia.
 ASCIA retains copyright and control of all ASCIA e-training courses and content is regularly reviewed and updated when there are changes to products, best practice guidelines and published evidence in the medical literature.

 New ASCIA anaphylaxis refresher e-training

-ASCIA anaphylaxis e-training courses should always be completed in conjunction with practice using an adrenaline (epinephrine) injector training device (with no needle and no adrenaline).
+ASCIA anaphylaxis e-training courses should always be completed in conjunction with practice using adrenaline (epinephrine) injector training devices (EpiPen® and Anapen®), which do not have a needle and do not contain adrenaline.
 To order trainer devices contact:

 - EpiPen - Viatris AU - phone 1800 931 625 or Viatris NZ - phone 0800 168 169

 - Patient support organisations - Allergy & Anaphylaxis Australia www.allergyfacts.org.au

 The supervisor or other adult witness (18 years or older) who signs the certificate to confirm practice with the adrenaline injector trainer devices does not require any special qualifications (except in Victorian state schools - see below).
 They can refer to instructions on ASCIA Action Plans or videos on the ASCIA website www.allergy.org.au/anaphylaxis